kubevirt/user-guide/replicaset.md

 machine is equal to the specification of the virtual machine in the `VirtualMachine` workload.

-`spec.replicas` can be used to specify how much replicas are wanted.
+`spec.replicas` can be used to specify how many replicas are wanted.
 If not specified, the default value is 1.
 This value can be updated anytime.
 The controller will react to the changes.